Anna-Christina Music

 "I was always locked away in a tiny music cell at my school by myself playing the piano and writing songs like a sad git!
 I was an outcast but it never bothered me because I always had somewhere to go, that tiny music cell is where everything began for me.
 I excelled in composition.
 My school performed concerts every year at places like The Royal College of Music.
 Some of the pieces I sung were Richard Blackford's Mirror of Perfection, Gershwin's Porgy and Bess, Handel's Zadok the Priest, Stravinsky's Les Noces, Berlioz Requiem, The Planets by Hoist and African Sanctus by David Fanshawe, all conducted by Richard Blackford".

-On occasion, Anna-Christina guest performs with other artists.
+On occasion, Anna-Christina performs with other artists.
 She performed as one of the lead vocalists in The Eden House on their European tour.
 She sang to a crowd of 1500 when they performed at Castle Party - the biggest Goth and Darkwave festival in Eastern Europe, Poland.
-She performed to 2000 people at Waregem Gothic Festival held in Belgium and DV8 Festival in York, which is one of the UK’s top alternative festivals.
+She performed for 2000 people at the Waregem Gothic Festival held in Belgium and the DV8 Festival in York, which is one of the UK’s top alternative festivals.
 There was also a string of successful shows in London.
-Anna-Christina recorded vocals on Boy of The Afterthought's debut album and has performed and recorded bass and vocals in both of David Ryder Prangley's bands The Witches and Sister Witch.
+Anna-Christina recorded vocals on Boy of The Afterthought's debut album and has performed and recorded bass and vocals in both of David Ryder Prangley's bands, The Witches and Sister Witch.

 Anna-Christina also has a remarkable personal story.
 Her life almost came to an end when she suddenly suffered from a Subarachnoid Brain Haemorrhage.
 An event that would change her forever but didn't stop her from pursuing the one thing that kept her spirit alive in the hard months of illness - music.
 Her life stood on a knife's blade for a few deadly months but it was not to be the end.